gavinspotter/messenger/README.md

 ## packages

 ### server side packages
-server side packages include ... bcryptjs, body-parser, express, jsonwebtoken, mongoose, mongoose-unique-validator, and node mon
+server side packages include ... bcryptjs, body-parser, express, jsonwebtoken, mongoose, mongoose-unique-validator, and node mon.

 #### bcryptjs

-bcryptjs used to hash or encrypt passwords so people accessing the database aren't able to hack into accounts with the users chosen password
+bcryptjs used to hash or encrypt passwords so people accessing the database aren't able to hack into accounts with the users chosen password.

 #### body-parser

-body-parser is used as a middleware
+body-parser is used as a middleware.

 #### express